Migraine is a draining

 Soft Health and Healing Clinic proposes that exercise may be one

-such positive alternative.
+such beneficial alternative.

 EXERCISE FOR CHRONIC PAIN